Best raised bed vegetable garden:

 Total score 25 40

 Both SFG and Ecological gardening are better ways to grow your own food in a limited space than a traditional vegetable plot.
 They both provide superior weed and pest control, and maximize your harvest while minimizing work.
-It’s just that one of them minimizes work better.
+It’s just that one of them minimizes work even better.

 How to use this table

 You can use my table to find out your own preferred way to grow your vegetable garden.
 For simplicity, I did not introduce weight of each criterion to this calculation.
 Weight is usually used to identify the importance of each criterion to you.
 For example, price may be irrelevant for you, while frequent watering makes more impact on your decision than crop rotation.
 I assumed that all of them are equally important.
-I suggest that you simply remove the criteria that are unimportant to you, and assume that the remaining ones are equally important.
+I suggest that you simply remove the criteria that are not important to you, and assume that the remaining ones are equally important.
 Assign points to them, and get your total score.

 Ecological gardening Food4Wealth